 A large number of nobles, and his reform, were all buried with Wu Qi.

 Bronze Spears Unearthed from Tomb of Zeng Hou Yi — Hubei Museum

 Achievements and Flaws of Wu Qi

-He was extremely obsessed about power and had tried everything to gain and realize his political dreams.
+He was highly obsessed with power and had tried everything to realize his political dreams.
 His flaws, indeed, were quite obvious and critical.

 You Might Also Like: